 Practice Pencil Calligraphy with a Free Worksheet

-If you’re curious about making your own pencil calligraphy, try downloading the free pencil calligraphy worksheet!
+If you want to try creating calligraphy with a pencil, try downloading the free pencil calligraphy worksheet.
 You can print it off on whatever paper is in your printer right now.

 Before you start filling out the worksheet, make sure you have a piece of “padding paper” underneath.
 Keeping another piece of paper under the paper you’re writing on will make for smoother, easier writing.

-The pencil calligraphy worksheet includes the Janet Style calligraphy alphabet.
+The free worksheet includes the Janet Style calligraphy alphabet.
 This is a very basic worksheet, so it doesn’t get into exactly how to form the letters.
 If you own the Janet Style worksheet set, you can look at the letter formation section (pages 15-16) to learn formations.
-Each letter formation will be exactly the same as it is with a dip pen!
+Each letter formation will be exactly the same as it is with a dip pen.

 Again, you can download and print the free pencil calligraphy worksheet by clicking here.
-I hope that filling it out proves to be a fun creative challenge for you!
-If you have any questions or observations about pencil calligraphy, please feel free to contribute them in the comments.
-It’s always interesting for me to see what you have to say.
-In the meantime, have a fantastic weekend, and enjoy the worksheet!
+I hope that filling it out proves to be a fun creative challenge for you.
+Happy practicing!